mjspriggs/overview/glossary/glossary.md

 A certificate that any entity, such as an organization or admin, attaches to their proposals or proposal responses.
 These signCerts are unique to an entity and are checked by the ordering service to make sure they match the signCert on file for that entity.

+### single sign-on (SSO)
+{: #x2213318}

+An authentication process in which a user can access more than one system or application by entering a single user ID and password.

 ### single-campus multizone region (single-campus MZR)
 {: #x10127487}